hichamaitouarab/calculator/README.md

-Simple-Calculator
+--Simple-Calculator--

-A simple Calculator for general purposes.
+    ---> A simple Calculator for general purposes.

-Why use it?
+° Why use it?

     Its useful for simple calculations.

-Features
+°Features

-Add
+    - Add
-Multiply
+    - Multiply
-Subtract
+    - Subtract
-Divide
+    - Divide

-Built With
+°Built With

-love
+    - love
-html
+    - html
-css
+    - css
-javascript
+    - javascript